Rent vs Buy in Arizona (2026 Cost Analysis + Calculator)

 Methodology

 This guide uses a total-cost-of-occupancy framework to compare renting and buying in Arizona.
-Buying-side costs: principal and interest, property taxes (0.70% effective rate for the Phoenix suburb example, varies by county), homeowner's insurance, maintenance reserve (1% of purchase price annually), and opportunity cost of the down payment (modeled at 6% annual return).
+Buying-side costs: principal and interest, property taxes (0.70% effective rate for the Phoenix suburb example, varies by county), homeowner's insurance, maintenance reserve (1% of purchase price annually, with a note that desert climate costs may warrant 1.25% to 1.5%), and opportunity cost of the down payment (modeled at 6% annual return).
 Renting-side costs: monthly rent, renter's insurance, annual rent increases (3%), and assumed investment return on funds not used for a down payment.
 Data draws on Arizona Department of Revenue assessor records, Arizona Realtors market data, and FRED economic data as of early 2026.
 Worked examples are illustrative.

 Editorial Note: This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
 Arizona housing costs, property tax rates, and local market conditions vary by county, city, and neighborhood.
 Phoenix metro, Tucson, and secondary markets each have distinct dynamics.
 Consult licensed Arizona professionals before making housing decisions.